syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 Congratulations!
 You have now navigated your way around the platform and are ready to create your first operator.

-To continue to the next challenge, use the green `Check` button at the bottom right of the screen to validate your current work and prepare the next challenge.
+To continue to the next challenge, use the green `Check` button in the bottom right corner of the screen.
+This validates your current work and loads the next challenge.

-> 💡 One last tip: When you are done with a header section, click on the header to minimize and make more space for the next header section.
-Try this by clicking on "👋🏾 Introduction" now and seeing it minimize.
+> 💡 One last tip: After you complete a header section in these instructions, you can minimize the section by clicking on the header.
+This makes more space for the next header section.
+Try this by clicking on "👋🏾 Introduction" now and seeing it fold closed.